Jolboldu/dailyNotificationSystem/README.md

 http://dvijstaticfiles.s3-website.eu-central-1.amazonaws.com/ - landing page of the project

+https://trello.com/b/PEfYvpFa/daily-notification-system - trello board to track history of the app

 ### commands

 ``/start`` command to start the chat and register user to database